Estimated reading time: 5 minutes

 Another con is the repetitive nature of the work.
 Specific tasks will be tedious to complete each day.
 Regardless, each company needs individuals to work in the accounting department to fulfill its tasks.

 An important period of time to note is the busy season.
 A bookkeeper or accountant will understand the impact of seasonal traffic.

 The seasons of January through April are known as high-impact seasons.
 This is because these seasons have the highest volume of work to date, especially if your position requires extensive work in tax support or audit support.

 Certain people will find this workload extremely stressful, especially since it can follow through the weekend.
 So, four months out of the year will be part of a busy time for those working in a typical accounting department.

 Is Computerized Accounting Right for Me?

-This high-volume work can vary depending on the specific field of accounting or bookkeeping work and the duties assigned to the person in the department.
-Some people find the work to be stressful if there isn’t a proper workflow.
-However, there are hard deadlines in client-centric environments, and numbers must balance.
+This high-volume work can vary depending on the field of accounting or bookkeeping work and the duties assigned to the person in the department.
+Some people find this work stressful if there isn’t a proper workflow.
+However, client-centric environments have hard deadlines, and numbers must balance.

 Even if a client needs delivery of an overwhelming group of information, deadlines will be met.
 Unfortunately, certain people in the department may need to work overtime hours to complete the project.
 This can add to the multi-layer stress in the field, including a demanding schedule.
 The good news is that busy periods will often allow time to pass at a quicker pace.